Masterjoona/slideshow-embed/README.md

 | `PORT`              | 4232          | What port it is on |
 | `PUBLIC`            | false         | If the index page is public  |

-> [!NOTE]
+> [!IMPORTANT]
-> This program will check if `/usr/bin/ffmpeg` exists, if it does, it will enable the sound route.
+> This program will check if `/usr/bin/ffmpeg` or `/usr/local/bin/ffmpeg` exists, if it does, it will enable the sound route.
 You can override this behaviour by using `FFMPEG` environment var.
-(You can also set this to true, if ffmpeg is not in `/usr/bin`)
+(You can also set this to true, if ffmpeg is not in those paths)
+> Since my vps is an arm machine I use an arm build of ffmpeg, you will have to change the files in `Dockerfile` to something from [here](https://johnvansickle.com/ffmpeg/)

 ### Dockerfile
 Clone this repo and `cd` into it.